jesjos/active_record_upsert/README.md

 - Ruby MRI, with the `pg` gem
 - _JRuby is currently not supported_

+## Alternatives

+This library was written at a time in history when Rails did not support any `#upsert` method.

+Instead of using this library, if you are using a current version of Rails, you may want to [use its  `#upsert`](https://api.rubyonrails.org/classes/ActiveRecord/Persistence/ClassMethods.html#method-i-upsert).
+You may want to investigate how [newer PostgreSQL versions support `MERGE` statement](https://www.postgresql.org/docs/current/sql-merge.html).

 ### NB: Releases to avoid

 Due to a broken build matrix, v0.9.2 and v0.9.3 are incompatible with Rails